codeit2k/wemotions-backend/README.md

 - SQL migration (schema.sql)
 - Postman collection for testing

-> NOTE: This is a code submission skeleton intended for reviewers.
-To run it you should install dependencies (Composer) and optionally use Docker.

 ## Quick steps for grader (high level)
 1. Copy `.env.example` to `.env` and adjust values.